Vaginal Bleeding (cont.)

 Self-Care at Home

-Make sure that the bleeding is coming from the vagina and is not from the rectum or in the urine.
+Make sure that the bleeding is coming from the vagina and is not from the rectum or the urinary tract (blood only in the urine).
 You can insert a tampon into your vagina to confirm that the source of your bleeding is coming from the area of your vagina, cervix, and uterus.